writepython/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific valuation.
+This endpoint retrieves the valuation of a single property.

 ### HTTP Request